gkrast/SC_CONTROL/README.md

  One POT with its center tap connected to channel 3 of the ADC (MCP3004) is used to adjust the speed of the bouncing LEDs.
  The POT's center tap voltage can be varied from 0 to 3.3V which controls the speed of the LEDs from the maximum to the minimum level

- We hope you will find the demo useful for your NodeMCU application and the EBS-D1 board of Senzotic.
+ We hope you will enjoy the demo and find it useful for your NodeMCU application.
+ Happy coding!